openpnp/openpnp/ReferencePushPullFeeder.md

 Once we have defined the grouping, we must designate one feeder in each group as the template, where all the settings are managed.
 This is done using the **Use this one as Template?** option.

-The **Template** info will show you which feeder clones to which either actively...
+The **Template** info will show you which feeder clones to which.
+Either actively...

 ![grafik](https://user-images.githubusercontent.com/9963310/94482242-44478180-01d9-11eb-9c87-420df8e3faa2.png)